Your dishwasher is gross—here’s how to clean it

 Step 2: Sanitize with vinegar

-Vinegar is one of the more popular DIY cleaners out there (just don’t dissolve your granite countertops).
-We’re going to leverage its acidic properties here to kill leftover germs that might be creating odorous compounds.
+Vinegar is one of the more popular DIY cleaners out there (don’t use it on your granite countertops).
+We’re going to leverage its acidic properties here to kill any lingering germs that might be producing odorous compounds.

-Pour a cup of white vinegar into the bottom of the empty dishwasher and run your dishwasher’s heavy duty and hot water cycle (it may have a name like “Pots and Pans” on your model—use whichever cycle sounds the most heavy duty).
+Pour a cup of white vinegar into a small bowl and place it on the top rack of the empty dishwasher.
+Run your dishwasher’s heavy-duty, hot-water cycle (it may have a name like “Pots and Pans” on your model—use whichever cycle sounds the most heavy-duty).

 Step 3: Deodorize with baking soda